National Center for Civil and Human Rights: Exhibits

 "Rolls Down Like Water: The American Civil Rights Movement" is an interactive gallery that opens with examples of segregation in the United States as embodied in Jim Crow laws and signs designating facilities as "whites only".
 Designed by George C. Wolfe, the Tony Award-winning playwright, the gallery is broken up into multiple sections, each marked by a significant event in the civil rights movement, like Brown vs. Board of Education.
-A number of the exhibits are interactive, including a recreation of a lunch counter sit-in complete with headphones that simulate the taunts and threats leveled at activists.
+A number of the exhibits are interactive, perhaps most notably the recreation of a lunch counter sit-in complete with headphones that simulate the taunts and threats leveled at activists.
+A 2025 update added some of the training that those activists went through before the encounter as well as tissues and a space for people to recover from the lunch counter experience.